 great flood as outlined in Genesis chapters 6 – 8.
 Little is known about this period of time as the Bible does not delve

-that deeply into the period, the people, the culture—this period remains a mystery for most people.
+that deeply into the period, the people, the culture—this era remains a mystery for most people.
 For Christians and

 likely the Mediterranean Sea overflowing as a result of the Strait of Gibraltar being stopped up by debris or simply

-singularly unique phenomena that transformed the entire globe; altering it into the familiar topography we have today.
+singularly unique phenomena which transformed the entire globe; altering it into the familiar topography we have today.

 contemplated.
-The GOD Principle is a series that will entertain, but also give one pause.
+The GOD Principle is a series which will entertain, but also give one pause.
 If you think you know the

 origins of mankind, think again…